lolusername/Multi-Document-Graph-Visualizer/README.md

-# Multi-Document Graph Visualizer for Humanities and Social Sciences
+# Multi-Document Graph Visualizer for multi-document analysis

 A powerful tool for researchers in humanities and social sciences to discover and visualize connections across multiple texts, documents, and research materials.